 Why Am I Still Single and How Can I Meet Someone?

-Even the happiest of single people sometimes wonder, "Why am I still single?"
-It usually boils down to two things-either circumstances brought them to be single or they're just not interested in being in a serious relationship.
+Why am I single?
+What could be the reason?
+Even the happiest of single people sometimes wonder why they're still single.
+It usually boils down to two things-either circumstances brought them to be single, or they're just not interested in being in a serious relationship.

 Dig Deeper to Understand Why You Are Single

 As you bolster your defenses, you may narrow your criteria for the perfect partner, which is to say that you become extremely, and perhaps, unfairly picky.
 This often happens to people who have had bad experiences in the past.
 It becomes easy to generalize thinking that you can trust potential partners or that they're all the same.
-Try to be objective with yourself and understand whether you really gave yourself a chance to get to know someone before you placed them in a negative category.
+Try to be objective with yourself and understand whether you really gave yourself a chance to get to know someone before placing them in a negative category.

 When you've been out of the dating arena for too long, you can start to convince yourself that you don't have the qualities that would make you attractive to someone else.
-If your inner voice is telling you that you're too heavy, too thin, too old, too scruffy, or just plain uninteresting, you may be pushing people away subconsciously.
+If your inner voice tells you that you're too heavy, too thin, too old, too scruffy, or just plain uninteresting, you may be pushing people away subconsciously.
 Your lack of confidence can lead someone to believe that you're not interested or not available.

-Dating can be competitive and if your self-esteem is low, you may believe that you'll have trouble making the list of the top few that someone else may be interested in.
+Dating can be competitive, and if your self-esteem is low, you may believe that you'll have trouble making the list of the top few that someone else may be interested in.
 Is it worth the effort to try to win someone over when there might be others out there pursuing them as well?
-No one wants to look foolish by going after someone just to lose them to someone who appears to be better than you.
+No one wants to look foolish by going after someone to lose them to someone who appears to be better than you.
 You have to recognize that while you may face a little competition, someone may find you a lot more interesting than you think.

 You can meet someone special, but first, you have to get out of your own way, boost your confidence, and be willing to change some old habits.